Skip to main content

 3. and the right to render advice on matters dealt with in the meetings.

 The topics up for discussion are generally limited to those on which the employees have the competency to render advice.
-Further, the issues discussed are expected to be events anticipated within a sixth month period.
+Further, the issues discussed are expected to be events anticipated within a sixth month period, such as a collective redundancy.

 The rights of the work council in carrying out the objectives set at such meetings include working time available for training and consultation for the remaining colleagues.
 The Works Council Act imposes an annual minimum of five days for the training and sixty hours for consultation.